courselabs/kubernetes/labs/pods/solution.md

 sleep-lab   1/1     Running     1          35s
 ```

-> Pods restart by creating a new container **not** by restarting the existing container
+> Pods restart by deleting the old conainer and creating a replacement **not** by restarting the existing container

 The new container runs until the app exits again after 30 seconds.
 Kubernetes restarts the Pod - but if the Pod containers keep exiting, Kubernetes adds an increasing delay before restarting.